"Elite" asparagus conquers Germany's former East

 He bends over and removes heavy plastic sheeting from a soil mound, then looks for any tiny cracks in the soil, the sign of an asparagus stalk pushing up underneath.
 He starts to dig with a special tool, and uncovers a pert white stalk, which he cuts at a length of around 22 cm.

-Asparagus has been prized since ancient times for its delicate flavour and its alleged medicinal properties.
-It is low in calories and rich in vitamins and dietary fibre.
+Asparagus has been prized since ancient times for its delicate flavor and its alleged medicinal properties.
+It is low in calories and rich in vitamins and dietary fiber.

 But as restaurants across Germany display special asparagus or Spargel menus, and wine shops peddle accompanying "Spargel" wines, some may feel the vegetable is being over-hyped - a suspicion farmers and chefs are quick to dismiss.